ainize-team/free-llama-api/README.md

 ## 📘 Introduction

-**FreeAinize.js** provides Web3-based solutions using advanced language models such as **llama 3.2 90B**, available for free through Ainize.
+**Free LLaMA API** provides Web3-based solutions using advanced language models such as **llama 3.2 90B**, available for free through Ainize.
 This multimodal model, currently supporting **text-only inferences**, offers powerful AI capabilities without requiring complex blockchain setups.
 Start using **meta-llama/Llama-3.2-90B-Vision-Instruct** through our API for your text-based AI needs.

 ## 🦙 How to use **Llama-3.2-90B-Vision-Instruct** FOR FREE